 Include in box 1 amounts distributed from a qualified retirement plan for which the recipient elects to pay health insurance premiums under a cafeteria plan or that are paid directly to reimburse medical care expenses incurred by the recipient (see Rev. Rul.
-2003-62, 2003-25 I.R.B.
-1034).
+2003-62 on page 1034 of Internal Revenue Bulletin 2003-25 at www.irs.gov/pub/irs-irbs/irb03-25. pdf).
 Also include this amount in box 2a.